U.S. studying India anti-satellite weapons test, warns of space debris

 “I think not having rules of engagement is worrisome.
 So, how people test and develop technologies is important,” he said, adding: “I would expect anyone who tests does not put at risk anyone else’s assets.”

-Reporting by Phil Stewart in Miami; Additional reporting by Joey Roulette and Idrees Ali in Washington; Editing by James Dalgleish, Steve Gorman and Peter Cooney
+Reporting by Phil Stewart in Miami; Additional reporting by Joey Roulette and Idrees Ali in Washington; Editing by Steve Gorman, Peter Cooney & Simon Cameron-Moore